vim-voom/kintterToys/README.md

 For maximum enjoyment, the config file should be viewed and edited in a text editor with Python syntax highlighting.
 An invalid config file option usually will not prevent the program from starting and will be reported in the Log.
-It is still advisable after changing config file to start kintterFind from terminal and watch for errors.
+It is still advisable after changing config file to start kintterFind from a terminal and watch for errors.

 The name of config file is always "kintterFind.config.py".
 The config directory